opensearch-project/documentation-website/_opensearch/query-dsl/query-filter-context.md

 - Is the student's `honors` status set to `true`?
 - Is the student's `graduation_year` in the 2020--2022 range?

-For a filter context, OpenSearch simply returns matching documents without calculating a relevance score.
+For a filter context, OpenSearch returns matching documents without calculating a relevance score.
 Thus, you should use a filter context for fields with exact values.

 To run a query clause in a filter context, pass it to a `filter` parameter.
 For example, the following Boolean query searches for students who graduated with honors in 2020--2022: